 Timing on day of Release

 All statistical releases must go out at 09.30, and no other statements (news release, ministerial statement) should go out any earlier than this.
-This is a requirement of the Code of Practice under Protocol 2, Practice 4.
+This is a requirement of the Code of Practice under Pillar T3, Principle T3.6.

 Other times may be agreed by exception.
 For statistics that have to be formally laid before Parliament, 09.30 should still be workable, but copies should be supplied to the Chamber desk the preceding afternoon, with clear instructions about the timing of release.
-Anyone who receives the statistics in advance of their publication should be recorded on the Pre-Release Access list, in accordance with Protocol 2, Practice 7 of the Code of Practice.
+Anyone who receives the statistics in advance of their publication should be recorded on the Pre-Release Access list, in accordance with Pillar T3, Principle T3.4 of the Code of Practice.

 Experimental Statistics; data being developed